M1thieu/currentLP/README.md

 - Realistic ecosystem simulation.
 - Open-world exploration in a 2D platformer.
 - Educational gameplay focusing on ecosystem interactions.
-- Customizable and interchangeable elements for a unique gaming experience.

 ## Contributing